Lilla Project

 - 45-65% of indigenous adults experience functional illiteracy

-PIA’s mentoring of Watarraka’s educators has also empowered their continued use of drama as a teaching vehicle in the classroom, in doing so actively supporting their students’ continued literacy development.
+PIA’s mentoring of the Watarraka School’s educators has also empowered their continued use of drama as a teaching vehicle in the classroom, in doing so actively supporting their students’ continued literacy development.

 As a direct result of the program, the students have: